Kaffeetoaster/RFC-DoC-screenshots/readme.md

 ### Taking screenshots:

 In _config.py_ you can configure the process, by setting the number of screenshots you want to take, expected overlap and time to move up and right between the screenshots.
+When working with a nice zoom it gets really hard to stitch the ocean tiles.
+I think in general more overlap ist better than less, even though it takes more screenshots to capture the whole map.
+For part of the stichting process its useful to have the black bar at the top of the map in your top row of screenshots.

 _Note: the screenshots move top and right_